RealityETH/subjectivocracy/design.md

 We keep track of the forking with a contract which we call the Fork Manager.
 This is effectively a Token-Curated Registry managing which Message Bridge contract you should talk to when you want send messages to or from the L2 ledger.
 In the event of a fork, the Fork Manager clones itself into two copies and uses a governance process similar to Augur, requiring token holders to move their tokens to one or the other of the forks.
 The fork which attracts the most tokens is considered the "recommended" fork.
 During the dispute period where tokenholders are moving their tokens, an L1 contract should only redeem assets if given an identical instruction by both forks, ie if the assets in question are not involved in anything that the two rival ledgers disagree about.
 Once the dispute period is complete, it should redeem assets based on the instructions of the "winning" fork.

-[diagram of forking]

 ## Sidestepping the unforkable asset security bound

 As we discussed earlier, unlike chain-native assets, which can be duplicated on both forks and therefore benefit from full "subjectivocratic" security, unforkable assets are subject to an economic security bound: They are only as secure as the ratio of goverance token value to the value of unforkable assets that are being secured.
 If the value of unforkable assets is high relative to the value of the governance tokens used by the TCR, an attacker may buy governance tokens and use them to direct assets following the "winning" fork to a malicious ledger, or bribe existing tokenholders to do the same.

 Users unwilling to take this additional risk can avoid this problem altogether by transacting only in forkable assets issued on the L2 ledger.
-However, where this is not practical, it is also possible to write contracts on the L2 chain that use forkable, L2-native collateral to insure against the possibility of your assets ending up on the losing side of a fork.
+However, where this is not practical, it is also possible to create contracts on the L2 chain that use forkable, L2-native collateral to insure against the possibility of your assets ending up on the losing side of a fork.
 This insurance will be unable to pay out on a forked ledger which is considered completely worthless, as the collateral will also be worthless.
 But in the case of an attack, where governance tokens have been bought up with the aim of stealing unforkable assets of greater value, the collateral on the "losing" chain should still be valuable, and provided it has been adequately collateralized, the insurance will be able to pay out.
 So although ETH and USD-pegged assets and other tokens representing unforkable things from the L1 chain do not benefit from "subjectivocratic" security, we can create synthetic assets that do.